ikebros/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

-5. Hello, printf
-mandatory
-Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+5-printf.c: is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
-Use the function printf
-You are not allowed to use the function puts
-Your program should return 0
-Your program should compile without warning when using the -Wall gcc option

 6. Size is not grandeur, and territory does not make a nation mandatory